docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 High-level steps to build a working GKE cluster are:

-1. Create a new GKE project
+1. Create a new GKE project.
-2. Create a GKE cluster
+2. Create a GKE cluster.
 3. Connect to the GKE cluster.

 ### Create a new GKE project